 “My past involvement will also be my current and future involvement,” he said.

 In summarizing their strengths, Hawkins and Mills brought up their past experience in government and their forward-thinking.
 Babayan focused on bringing diversity to the City Council — she arrived in Twin Falls as a refugee 25 years ago.
-Smallwood said he would aim to fill in the city, verses spreading it out further, and would push to reroute Highway 30 away from downtown.
+Smallwood said he would aim to fill in the city, versus spreading it out further, and would push to reroute Highway 30 away from downtown.

 Seat No. 5